 My name is Rebecca, I’m a recovering online arbitrage skeptic.

-Last year when Stephen and I started hearing a lot of buzz about people switching to doing more online arbitrage (OA), less retail arbitrage (RA), we had so much going on with our business that we just tucked away the idea of OA in the back of our minds.
+A few years ago Stephen and I started hearing a lot of buzz about people switching to doing more online arbitrage (OA), less retail arbitrage (RA).
+At the time we had so much going on with our business that we just tucked away the idea of OA in the back of our minds.

 Fast forward a few months, and Chris Green released his latest book, Online Arbitrage, amid much fanfare in the reseller community.
 Again, Stephen and I questioned, is OA really all that great?
 Do we really need to try it out?
 I took one look at the book’s price tag (whoa, that thing’s pricey!), another look at the calendar (it was a few weeks from Q4, do we really want to invest in learning a new skill?), and I convinced Stephen not to buy the book right away.